AlienKevin/wordshk_app/README.md

 2. Add spell checker suggestion to english search
 3. Use word match percent instead of direct lookup for phrases with >1 words
 4. Test multi-language support for entries
-5.Add auto language detection for searches
+5. Add auto language detection for searches
+6. Show possible jyutping when search result is not found.
+7. Offer option to show entries in simplified

 # Legal